Jorge Rossy: Early life

+His father, Mario, played the piano that was in the family home, as did Jorge's sister, Mercedes.
+Jorge started playing percussion at the age of 11, and was given a drum set a year later.
+When he was 14, he got a cheap vibraphone, which he practised on for two years.
+He then took up the trumpet, initially to improve his musical listening ability.

 Later life and career

 Between 1980 and 1989, Rossy toured and recorded extensively with several musicians in the Spanish jazz scene, as well as with internationally acclaimed artists such as Woody Shaw, Kenny Wheeler, Jack Walrath, David Schnitter, Sal Nistico, Sean Levitt, and others.

-In 1989, he moved to Boston to study trumpet at Berklee College of Music.
+In 1989, he moved to Boston to study trumpet at Berklee College of Music, but within two years switched to concentrating on drums.
 In Boston, Rossy became the drummer of choice for many of his peers, and joined the Danilo Perez Trio for gigs in Panama, France, Boston and New York.
 He subsequently joined the Paquito D'Rivera Sextet for two years.